vitiral/fiction-civboot/toll/underground1.md

 questions?"

-The hallway they were walking through was basically a long tube easily four meters in diameter, with a flattened wood-like bottom and pipes running on the side.
+The hallway they were walking through was basically a long tube easily four meters in diameter.
+The bottom was flat, made of a wood-like material.
+It has pipes running on the right side.
 "I'm surprised how spacious things feel" said Toll.
 "This hallway feels big.
 Much bigger than a normal hallway anyway.
 I had expected it to be more confining."

 "Yes, that is a result of two things.
 The first is the same reason as the hugs.
 The human psyche is not used to living underground, so tricking it with space